 We have audited the financial statements of Lewes 2000 F.C.
-Limited (the 'company') for the year ended 31 May 2019 which comprise the profit and loss account, the balance sheet and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).
+Limited (the 'company') for the year ended 31 May 2024 which comprise the profit and loss account, the balance sheet and notes to the financial statements, including significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).